erynder-z/rectangle-area/README.md

-A simple program to calculate the area of a rectangle.
+A simple program to calculate the area of a rectangle and compares the areas of two rectangles.